A. Twelve disciples chosen and commissioned.

 b.
 Do not go into the way of the Gentiles: This is the pattern of the gospel - it is for the Jew first and also for the Greek (Romans 1:16).
 Later, the gospel would go to both the Samaritans and the Gentiles, but it had to begin with the lost sheep of the house of Israel.

 i.
 "That Jesus felt it necessary to mention the Samaritans at all presupposes John 4.
 The disciples, happy in the exercise of their ability to perform miracles, might have been tempted to evangelize the Samaritans because they remembered Jesus' success there."
 (Carson)

 ii.
-“The emphasis of the saying lies not primarily on the prohibition of a wider mission, but on the priority of the mission to Israel.”
-(France) “The effect of this order was in actual fact to limit the first journeys of the twelve to Galilee.”
-(Barclay)
+"The emphasis of the saying lies not primarily on the prohibition of a wider mission, but on the priority of the mission to Israel."
+(France)

 c.
 But go rather to the lost sheep of the house of Israel: God's intention was to reach the whole world, but beginning with Israel.
 There was certainly enough work to do among the lost sheep of the house of Israel to keep the twelve busy until God directly commanded them to expand their ministry.

 i.
 Significantly, Jesus still called the Jewish people "the house of Israel" even though they had lost their Jewish state many decades before this time.
 God still saw them as "Israel," even when there was not a political entity known as "Israel."

 ii.
 Who were the lost sheep of Israel?
 In a sense, all of them were.
 All we like sheep have gone astray; we have turned, every one, to his own way.
 (Isaiah 53:6).
 Yet in another sense, there were also lost sheep that were abused and neglected by their spiritual shepherds, the scribes, priests, and Pharisees.
 This is the sense of Jeremiah 50:6: My people have been lost sheep.
 Their shepherds have led them astray.